 The Group is engaged in significant development of its new core information systems.
 Costs associated with the development of the system are deferred, to the extent that the cost satisfies the criteria under IAS 38 - Intangible assets, until such time that management determines that a component is available for use in the manner expected and then it is amortised over its useful life.
 Annually, the Group reviews its software development costs available for use, for evidence of impairment.
-The Group has determined there is no indication of impairment in 2017 or 2018.
+The Group has determined there is impairment of \$6 in 2019 (2018: \$nil).
 For software development costs not available for use, management performs an impairment assessment annually in accordance with IAS 36, using the methodology described in Note 2I(ii).